 Come after sundown and all the lights will be on, making it the perfect setting for some pretty cool pictures or videos.

-Some of the shops even have cafes or restaurants in them, so that you can enjoy a drink or a bite once you are done with shopping.
+Some of the shops even have cafes or restaurants in them to enjoy a drink or a bite once you are done with shopping.

 On top of that, this is the street to come to for a taste of delicious Korean street food!
 Walk around and choose something from all the street food stalls lined up on the other side of k-beauty stores.